By Tim Lambert

 Most people probably treated their slaves reasonably well simply to keep them working efficiently.
 However, no doubt some masters were cruel.
 Probably slaves who worked in mines were the worst off.
 However, some slaves managed to gain their freedom or were given their freedom by their masters.

 In the first century, the Roman legionary wore segmented armor (lorica segmentata).
 He threw a spear called a pilum and fought with a short sword called a gladius.
 He was protected by a curved rectangular shield.
 There were also auxiliary soldiers, both infantry and cavalry.
 When they finished their service they became Roman citizens.

 By the third century, the cavalry had become much more important.
 The Roman army needed mobility to fight the Saxons who were making ‘hit and run’ raids on Britain.
 The Romans built a line of forts along the ‘Saxon Shore’ from The Wash to Pevensey in Sussex to fight them.

 The Romans were usually tolerant of religion but they destroyed the Druids.
 The Druids had great political and social influence.
 The Romans probably saw them as a threat.

 However, although the Druid priesthood was abolished the Celtic people continued to worship their traditional gods and goddesses.
-The Romans introduced their own gods but they were often very similar to the Celtic ones.
-In fact, they were so similar temples were often dedicated to both the Celtic god and the Roman equivalent.
+The Romans introduced their gods but they were often very similar to the Celtic ones.
+They were so similar temples were often dedicated to both the Celtic god and the Roman equivalent.